goschtl/zope/z3c.proxy/trunk/src/z3c/proxy/README.txt

   ...
   KeyError: 'x'

-  >>> from zope.app.container.contained import Contained
+  >>> from zope.container.contained import Contained
   >>> proxy['x'] = x = Contained()

 Now we added our first item.
 This item should be added to the container.